JThomas404/cloudforgex/README.md

    - Configured deployment environments with appropriate safeguards

 6. **Monitoring and Observability**
-   - Set up CloudWatch metrics, logs, and alarms
+   - Set up CloudWatch metrics and logs
-   - Created custom dashboards for system health monitoring
+   - Implemented structured logging for troubleshooting and monitoring
-   - Implemented logging for security events and user interactions
+   - Created logging for security events and user interactions

 For a detailed account of challenges faced during implementation, see the [Challenges and Learnings Documentation](docs/challenges-and-learnings.md).